pombredanne/pyrecommend/README.md

 become a library for general use but right now it is not fit for... well anything, really.

-pyrecommend/ contains the actual recommendation package. simplerec/ is a Django project used as a testbed.
+`pyrecommend/` contains the actual recommendation package.

+`simplerec/` is a Django project used for testing.